-The most radical thing an artist can give you, it turns out, is nothing — and all of your own attention back.
+The most radical thing an artist can give you, it turns out, is nothing — and all of your own attention handed back.

 The audience becomes the work